zkmkarlsruhe/lidar/lidaradmin/doc/Lidar-Wiring-Doc.md

 ### Isolation

-After the whole cabels are wired, they can be isolated with shrink hoses, which also carries the advantage of a certain strain relief.
+After the whole cables are wired, they can be isolated with shrink wrap, which also carries the advantage of a certain amount of strain relief.

-The shrink hoses used in this case are 16mm and 9.5mm (diameters before shrinkage)
+The shrink wrap used in this case are 16mm and 9.5mm (diameters before shrinkage)